Bacillus thuringiensis: Impact on non-target organisms

-The toxic nature of Bt proteins has an adverse impact on many major crop pests, but ecological risk assessments have been conducted to ensure safety of beneficial non-target organisms that may come into contact with the toxins.
-Widespread concerns over toxicity in non-target lepidopterans, such as the monarch butterfly, have been disproved through proper exposure characterization, where it was determined that non-target organisms are not exposed to high enough amounts of the Bt toxins to have an adverse effect on the population.
-Soil-dwelling organisms, potentially exposed to Bt toxins through root exudates, are not impacted by the growth of Bt crops.
+The toxic nature of Bt proteins has an adverse impact on many major crop pests, but some ecological risk assessments has been conducted to ensure safety of beneficial non-target organisms that may come into contact with the toxins.
+Toxicity for the monarch butterfly, has been shown to not reach dangerous levels.
+Most soil-dwelling organisms, potentially exposed to Bt toxins through root exudates, are probably not impacted by the growth of Bt crops.

 Insect resistance

 Multiple insects have developed a resistance to B. thuringiensis.
 In November 2009, Monsanto scientists found the pink bollworm had become resistant to the first-generation Bt cotton in parts of Gujarat, India - that generation expresses one Bt gene, Cry1Ac.
 This was the first instance of Bt resistance confirmed by Monsanto anywhere in the world.
 Monsanto responded by introducing a second-generation cotton with multiple Bt proteins, which was rapidly adopted.
 Bollworm resistance to first-generation Bt cotton was also identified in Australia, China, Spain, and the United States.
 Additionally, resistance to Bt was documented in field population of diamondback moth in Hawaii, the continental US, and Asia.
 Studies in the cabbage looper have suggested that a mutation in the membrane transporter ABCC2 can confer resistance to Bt Cry1Ac.